Kerlingarfjöll – Steaming valleys and surreal landscapes

 Hringbrautin Circle Route

-Those who want to do a muli-day trek can do a 3-day circuit around Kerlingarfjöll.
+If you are looking for a muli-day trek, you can do a 3-day circuit around Kerlingarfjöll.
 This route was opened in 2010 and circles around pointy mountain tops, along gorges and rivers and into the geothermal valley.
-It’s 47 kilometres long and also starts from the Kerlingarfjöll cabins at Ásgarður.
+It’s 47 kilometres long and also starts from the Kerlingarfjöll Highland Base at Ásgarður.
 Along the route there are two huts where you can stay.
 The Klakkur hut is located 20 kilometres to the south of Ásgarður.
 From there it’s 10 kilometres to the Kisubotnar hut towards the east, and another 17 kilometres back up north towards Ásgarður.

-This is a great alternative for the popular, but very busy Laugavegur trek between Landmannalaugar and Þórsmörk.
+This is a great alternative for the popular, but very busy Laugavegur trek between Landmannalaugar and Thórsmörk.
+Because of the remoteness, altitude and amount of snowfields it’s also a more difficult route than the Laugavegur.

 Kerlingarfjöll weather and hiking conditions

-If you consider doing these walks, always check the weather and track conditions before you go.
+If you consider going on a hike in Kerlingarfjöll, always check the weather and track conditions before you set off.
 You don’t want to find yourself blown off the mountain and disappearing into some bottomless snowfield down the slope.
 August is generally the best option, as there can still be a lot of snow at the end of June or early July!

 You can find up-to-date conditions on Safe Travel Iceland and Vegagerðin (the Icelandic Road Administration), and their various social media outlets.